JerJohn15/stock-quotes-and-recco/README.md

 **Other**

 - [X] Create automated tests using selenium-webdriver and mocha
-- [ ] Redo tag names used for testing with Selenium.
+- [ ] Add Action Sequences, or event changes, to Selenium tests.
 - [ ] Add the ability to run tests with an open web browser.
-- [ ] Add some flux or redux
+- [ ] Add more features and incorporate an advanced application architecture (flux, redux, ..., etc.) in place of the current one.